PraneelMakam/characterai-chatgpt-wrapper/README.md

    - Check microphone permissions
    - Use HTTPS (required for media access)

-3. **ElevenLabs voice not working**
+3. **Voice providers not working**
-   - Check your ElevenLabs API key
+   - Check your API keys for ElevenLabs and PlayHT
    - Verify voice IDs are correct
-   - Check your ElevenLabs usage limits
+   - Check your usage limits
+   - The app will automatically fallback to available providers

 4. **Supabase connection issues**
    - Verify your Supabase credentials